Rosario Islands

 The Rosario Islands (Islas del Rosario), also referred to as Corales Islas del Rosario (Coral Islands of Rosario), is an archipelago located off the coast of Colombia, approximately 20 km from Cartagena.
 It is one of the 46 Natural National Parks of Colombia.
 The national park was founded in 1988, to protect one of the most important coral reefs of the Colombian Caribbean coast.
 People can visit the national park area of the islands, and tours are available.
 Isla Rosario has an aquarium and open-sea oceanarium (oceanario) that people can visit.
 Activities include swimming, snorkeling and fishing, among others.

 Geography and geology

-The park has an area of 120,000 km2, from the line of the highest tide to the beryl of the 50 m of depth, it extends from the underwater platform and the coral reefs west from the Island of Baru, the reefs of the archipelagos of Nuestra Señora del Rosario and San Bernardo and the underwater platform in between, as well as the Tesoro, Rosario, Mucura, and Maravilla islands.
+The park has an area of 120,000 km2, from the line of the highest tide to the beryl of the 50 m of depth, it extends from the underwater platform and the coral reefs west from the Island of Barú, the reefs of the archipelagos of Nuestra Señora del Rosario and San Bernardo and the underwater platform in between, as well as the Tesoro, Rosario, Mucura, and Maravilla islands.